digibearapp/icons-cli/README-SVELTE.md

 ### DgbIconScope Component Props

+- `registry`: A CLI generated registry containing all definitions for the icons you need. (required)
 - `themes`: Theme definitions for themed icons
 - `defaultIconStyle`: Default icon style ("line", "fill", "duotone")
 - `defaultTheme`: Default theme name to use from defined themes